Do you know when the first camera was invented? Or who created it?

 Who invented the camera?

 We can't talk about movies without talking about the rise of still photography.
-The first partially successful photograph of a camera image was made in approximately 1816 by Nicéphore Niépce.
+What year was the camera invented?
+The first partially successful photograph of a camera image was made in approximately 1816 by Joseph Nicéphore Niépce.
 It was a pinhole camera.
-Niépce took the first photo on a homemade camera, with silver chloride covered paper.
+Niépce took the first photo on a homemade camera, with silver chloride-covered paper.
+It used this small hole to help exposure times.

 But the very first surviving photograph was also taken by Neipce.